KQM-git/GINews/readme.md

 This issue will be fixed in Version 4.8.

+〓2024/06/14 11:10:00 (global) Update Details〓

+- Fixes an issue whereby enemies in some areas or quests (e.g. in the Tunigi Hollow, or the enemy "Arakawa Kouji" in Yae Miko's Story Quest) have a probability of abnormally leaving combat and recovering HP, and are unable to be defeated after the Version 4.7 update.

+Travelers affected by the above issue can log out via the Paimon Menu and close the game, then log in again to continue the game as normal.

+- The fix for "the issue whereby the sorting of Artifacts in the 'Inventory > Artifacts' interface would appear incorrectly under certain circumstances after the Version 4.7 update" carried out on June 13 has resulted in abnormal lags for the Artifacts Batch Destroy function, and has thus been rolled back.
+This issue will be fixed in Version 4.8.

 〓2024/06/13 16:10:00 (global) Update Details〓

 - Fixes an issue whereby there was missing text in the quest item "Invitation From the Arataki Gang" after the Version 4.7 update.